Since I only live a short distance away, Hersheypark’s Christmas Candylane has become an almost yearly holiday tradition

 For more information, visit the park’s website.

 Looking for more festive fun?
-Check out our favorite things to do during Christmas in Harrisburg and Hershey, our top picks for Christmas fun in Lancaster County, Koziar’s Christmas Village, Christmas Spirit Light Show, and the nearby Hershey Sweet Lights.
+Check out our favorite things to do during Christmas in Harrisburg and Hershey, our top picks for Christmas fun in Lancaster County, Koziar’s Christmas Village, Trail of Lights at Country Creek Farm, and the nearby Hershey Sweet Lights.
 You can also catch a Hershey Bears’ hockey game during the winter.